 The main factor determining Austria’s relations with Belarus is the promotion of civil society, democracy, pluralism and rule of law.
 Austria supports and implements the EU sanctions put in place against regime members responsible for oppression and violations of human rights.
 At the same time, Austria seeks to deepen its relations with civil society as well as economic ties.
 Belarus participates in the EU’s Eastern Partnership and is also a member of the Eurasian Customs Union.
 Belarus does also participate in the CEI (Central European Initiative).
 Since 2013, Austria is represented in Minsk by a Chargé d’affaires to Minsk, who shares his residence with the EU delegation.

-Due to the crisis in Ukraine as well as the illegal annexation of Crimea, the relations between the EU and Russia, a strategic and very important economic partner (especially in the energy field) are in a difficult stage at the moment.
-The EU has decided on restrictive measures (e.g. visa ban and asset freeze for 48 persons, cancellation of official regular summits/meetings etc.).
+Due to the crisis in Ukraine as well as the illegal annexation of Crimea and the continuing influx of weapons and fighters into Eastern Ukraine, the relations between the EU and Russia, a strategic and very important economic partner (especially in the energy field) are in a difficult stage at the moment.
+The EU has thus decided on restrictive measures (e.g.i.a. financial sanctions and travel bans for listed persons, cancellation of official regular summits/meetings, limitation of access to financial markets for several state-owned banks and companies, a weapons embargo, restrictions on trade and investments for the Crimea visa ban and asset freeze for 48 persons, cancellation of official regular summits/meetings etc.).
 In case of a further escalation of the situation in Eastern Ukraine the EU will take further restrictive measures.

 Austria supports a solution of the current crisis by means of dialogue.
 The meeting of the foreign ministers of Russia, Ukraine and the USA with the HR of the EU in Geneva on 17.
 April 2014 and their declaration should form the basis of such a solution.
+The Minsk protocol of 5th of September 2014, mediated by the OSCE, initiated a ceasefire and serves as the basis for further negotiations between Ukraine, Russia and pro-Russian separatists.
 The OSCE Monitoring Mission, which shall consist of 500 observers, plays an essential role.
 Austria – which held the chair of the Council of Europe from November 2013 to May 2014 is contributing to the de-escalation of the conflict.
 It offers assistance in the areas of rule of law, protection of minorities as well as constitutional reform.